-If you intend to go Christmas shopping in Paris, no doubt you will be drawn to Paris’ premier shopping area: the Grands-Magasins (department stores) along Boulevard Haussmann, just behind Opéra Garnier.
+If you intend to go Christmas shopping in Paris, you will be drawn to Paris’ premier shopping area: the Grands-Magasins (department stores) along Boulevard Haussmann, just behind Opéra Garnier.

 In December, Printemps and Galeries Lafayette compete with each other for the best Christmas decorations and invite their visitors (and customers) to a fairy-tale world with their remarkable window displays.

-This tradition is now 50 years old and a visit to the department stores in December is a must for Parisians and tourists alike.
-Each window tells a themed-story and features animated puppets.
-As this tradition has grown, the displays have become victim to their success: a romantic outing along Boulevard Haussmann could turn into a total nightmare.
+This tradition is now 50 years old, and a December department store visit is a must for Parisians and tourists alike.
+Each window tells a themed story and features animated puppets.
+As this tradition has grown, the displays have become victim to their success: a romantic outing along Boulevard Haussmann could turn into a nightmare.
 If you are in Paris with children, keep a watchful eye on them (as well as your wallet and handbag).

 Printemps Department Store

-The Christmas decorations at the Printemps department store are made up of lots of lights, with luminous bubbles, snowflakes and fairy lights.
+The Christmas decorations at the Printemps department store are made up of lots of lights, glowing bubbles, snowflakes and fairy lights.

 The window displays change every year.
-In 2012, the window display was designed by Dior and themed on “Parisian Inspirations“.
-In each of the 11 windows, the store chose to pay homage to Paris the City of Light.
+In 2012, the window display was designed by Dior and themed “Parisian Inspirations“.
+In each of the 11 windows, the store chose to pay homage to Paris, the City of Light.

-In 2013, Printemps entrusted Prada with the window displays.
-The theme of the year is “Joyful Obsession” and features animated teddy bears and Santa’s sleigh pulled by his reindeers.
-Risers have been built to give little children a close up view of the windows.
-In 2014, the window displays have a kind of a British style to them with the help of prestigious British fashion label Burberry.
+In 2013, Printemps entrusted Prada with window displays.
+The year’s theme is “Joyful Obsession” and features animated teddy bears and Santa’s sleigh pulled by his reindeer.
+Risers have been built to give little children a close-up view of the windows.
+In 2014, the window displays had a kind of British style to them with the help of the prestigious British fashion label Burberry.

 Just a block away along Boulevard Haussmann, the facade of the Galeries Lafayette displays a monumental lighting structure.

 In 2012, the decoration of the 11 windows of the department store was designed by Louis Vuitton.
-In 2013, the window displays at Galeries Lafayette celebrate fairy-tales under the theme “Once upon a time… before the twelve strikes of midnight“.
+In 2013, the window displays at Galeries Lafayette celebrated fairy tales under the theme “Once upon a time… before the twelve strikes of midnight“.

-In 2014, a gang of cheeky monsters has taken over the windows of the store!
+In 2014, a gang of cheeky monsters took over the store’s windows!

-In 2015, the windows of the Galeries Lafayette were themed on “a Christmas from another planet” with its lots of robots, Jedi, imperial troops, R2D2 and Stormtroopers echoing the release of a new Star Wars episode.
+In 2015, the windows of the Galeries Lafayette were themed on “a Christmas from another planet” with lots of robots, Jedi, imperial troops, R2D2 and Stormtroopers, echoing the release of a new Star Wars episode.

 The Christmas tree of the Galeries Lafayette

-In 2012, for the 100th anniversary of the Art Nouveau cupola, the jewellers Swarovski conceived a fantastic masterpiece: 21 metres high, the Christmas tree sparkled with 600 fairy lights totalising 600,000 leds.
+In 2012, for the 100th anniversary of the Art Nouveau cupola, the jeweller Swarovski conceived a fantastic masterpiece: 21 metres high, the Christmas tree sparkled with 600 fairy lights totalising 600,000 LEDs.

 In 2014, the Christmas tree have been turned upside down:

-In 2015, the giant Christmas tree is themed on “a Christmas from another planet” and consists of a myriad of gold and silver stars and meteorites.
+In 2015, the giant Christmas tree was themed “a Christmas from another planet” and consisted of myriad gold and silver stars and meteorites.
 The surprising cosmic tree stands under the beautiful Art Nouveau cupola:

-The two other Department Stores of Paris also have Christmas window displays and decorations worth a visit:
+The two other Department Stores in Paris also have Christmas window displays and decorations worth a visit:

 The Bazar de l’Hôtel de Ville (BHV), located next to the City-Hall and its ice-skating rinks.

-The world’s first opened department store, Le Bon Marché, situated on the Left Bank not far from Saint-Germain-des-Prés.
+The world’s first opened department store, Le Bon Marché, is situated on the Left Bank, not far from Saint-Germain-des-Prés.

-The Christmas markets in Paris have their origins in Alsace where the tradition is very strong and part of the local culture.
-France’s first and largest market is found in Strasbourg, which is easily accessible by TGV from Paris-Gare de l’Est.
+The Christmas markets in Paris have origins in Alsace, where the tradition is solid and part of the local culture.
+France’s first and largest market is in Strasbourg, easily accessible by TGV from Paris-Gare de l’Est.

 The presence of Christmas markets in Paris is relatively new.
 Since the mid-2000s, the French capital and other cities elsewhere in France have multiplied the market traditions.
-In Paris only, they are more than 13 different sites, some of them featuring over a hundred of wood chalets (Champs-Élysées, Trocadéro, La Défense).
+In Paris only, there are more than 10 different sites, some gathering more than 50 wood chalets (Les Halles, Eiffel Tower – Quai Branly, La Défense).

 Visiting a Christmas market is an ideal outing with kids who will love savouring Holiday treats such as gingerbread, bredeles and other sweet delicacies.
-Adults will enjoy mulled wine, sausages and specialties from almost all the regions of France and particularly from Alsace.
+Adults will enjoy mulled wine, sausages and delicacies from almost all of France’s regions, particularly from Alsace.
 Here is a list of some of Paris’ Christmas markets situated next to the capital’s iconic sites and landmarks.